datadrivenag/hackathon/workbench.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=eUTT-VL1LGQ" target="_blank"><img src="http://img.youtube.com/vi/eUTT-VL1LGQ/0.jpg"  alt="Using Workbench" width="240" height="180" border="10" /></a>

 ### System requirements
 The Workbench system can be used on systems with most modern browsers.
+We are also providing a basic Geoserver installation for use with remote clients such as QGIS.

 ### Architecture
 Workbench allows users to launch pre-defined Docker containers in a Kubernetes cluster with shared storage mounted via NFS.